anmarjarjees/anmarjarjees/README.md

 -- Click the two opposite arrows icon to see the switching branch menu -- Select the branch that you want to set as a default then click "Update" -- Accept the warning of doing these changes "I understand, update the default branch"

+ #### NOTE: You can open any link in a new tab using either of the following ways:
+- Hold down the CTRL Key in windows or the COMMAND key on Mac then click it
+- Right-click the link and choose to open the link in a new tab or new window from the context menu

 ### MARKDOWN Language:
 For more refreshing about using Markdown language,